aaronisaya/WHSTechNotes/journal.md

 # September 30, 2025

 The phrase "6, 7" doesn't really have a meaning, it's just a meme that was created.
 Students use it usually when a teacher says "6, 7".
 Ex: John has a competition in 6 or 7 days.
 Students usually say 67 in a happy mood.
 It’s rarely said when somebody is sad.
 The phrase "6, 7" is used so commonly in school, it’s a part of school culture.

+# October 6, 2025

+  If I was in charge of my school, I would allow phones during lunch and during passing periods but not in class so that students pay attention in class.
+I would allow headphones like airpods all day because me personally I focus better with music.
+I would also allow AI because sometimes I struggle with a certain topic and the teacher doesn't really explain it well so I have to use AI to teach me.
+I think certain games should be unblocked like learning games because it helps students learn while also having fun.
+All these policies would make students enjoy school more and they might actually want to be there.